ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 arrayList.length = 0;
 ```

 Above code will clear the existing array by setting its length to 0.
-This way of empty the array also update all the reference variable which pointing to the original array.
-This way of empty the array is useful when you want to update all the another reference variable which pointing to `arrayList`.
+This way of emptying an array will also update all the reference variables that point to the original array.

 For Instance: